 Can I get any help with food and medicines if I’m shielding?

-Other arrangements can include:
+Other arrangements for medications can include:

 - asking someone who can pick up your prescription from the local pharmacy, (this is the best option, if possible)

 - contacting your pharmacy to ask them to help you find a volunteer (who will have been ID checked) to deliver it to you.

 - use an online NHS pharmacy who will offer free delivery of medicines

 - call 0808 196 3646 (8am to 8pm) to arrange for an NHS Volunteer Responder to pick up prescriptions for you.